d-smith/aws-ruby-samples/README.md

 Overview
 -----------------
+Note - I am in the middle of updating the sample - the description in the overview currently describes the scripts in the orig directory.

 The create_vpn.rb script creates a VPC with three subnets, one in which servers can be accessed via ssh from anywhere, and two private subnets.
 We